Boluwatifeolaa/LITA_PROJECT_DOCUMENTATION/README.md

 ### Project Overview
 ---
-This project is to give details about the two data i worked with for my project which are Sales data and customer data.
-By analysing the aspect of sales data and customer data, to identify the trends, sales overview, top-performing products, and regional breakdowns.
+This project analyses sales data from different customers in different region.
+The aim is to give review into the products sold over different period.
+To identify the trends, sales overview, top-performing products, and regional breakdowns.

+### Data Collected
+The datase includes the following:
+ 1. Region :
+ 2. Product :
+ 3. Order Date :
+ 4. Quantity Sold :
+ 5. Order ID:
+ 6. Customer ID :
+ 7. Unit Sold :
+ 8. Total Sales :

 ### Data Sources
 ---